spiral/toolkit/README.md

 # Spiral Toolkit
 AJAX and form serialization toolkit for Spiral Framework.

+Repository consists of 2 main components: *Toolkit* and *Keeper*

+Toolkit is set of modules implementing a simple front-end framework, capable of serializing forms, showing loaders and datagrids

+Keeper is set of scripts that demonstrate typical toolkit usage with Spiral Frameworks, including default styles based on bootstrap 4.

 ## Prerequisites
 * [node 11.15.0+](https://nodejs.org/en/download/) use recent LTS version
 * [yarn 1.17.0+](https://yarnpkg.com/en/docs/install) use recent stable version